 Now when kids are involved, what are the kids being taught………

 In my workshops and when working with people, I am looking to break these cycles.
 There are a couple of common themes.
-The first is the people often live in the past.
+The first is that people often live in the past.
 This is quite natural and we are wired to avoid pain.
 For some reason, one of the ways people think to potentially avoid pain is to continually remind our self of the pain.

 The second is not being clear on what people want their future to look like.
 Especially if they are in pain.
 When I ask “What do you want?”
 I often hear what people don’t want, the pain, circumstances, the personality they don’t want.
 So where is their attention?
 Still on the pain and the people that they believe caused them pain.